ska-telescope/ska-low-mccs-spshw/docs/src/reference/tile_device_to_tpm.rst

 'DownloadFirmware' command to the TPM.
 The code checks that the file exists and then passes this file path down to the hardware (either real or simulated).

-If no name is specified, the name defaults to "itpm_v1_6.bit" for simulator or Tile16 hardware driver, and to "itpm_v1_2.bit" for Tile12 hardware driver.
+If no name is specified, the name defaults to "tpm_firmware.bit".

 Ursula's Sequence Diagram
 =========================